 - You don’t have to be on Discord or Twitch 24/7 during Next Fest.
 But you should spend some time live-streaming your game and engaging with potential players in some form.

-11. Have a post-Next Fest marketing strategy
+11. Have a post-Steam Next Fest marketing strategy

 Once Steam Next Fest has finished, your hard work isn’t quite finished.
 The period after the event is when you should crunch the numbers to determine your game’s success.
 This should help you improve next time around.